Colorado Court Records

 What Percentage Of Criminal Cases Go To Trial In Colorado?

-The Colorado judicial branch does not provide statistics on how many criminal cases go to trial in the state.
-However, 22% of the caseload across state courts is criminal cases, according to the 2018 update.
-There is an opportunity for pretrial negotiations in the criminal justice process of Colorado.
+According to the 2018 Judicial Branch update, approximately 22% of the caseload across state courts involves criminal cases.
+There is an opportunity for pretrial negotiations in the Colorado criminal justice process.
 Here, the defendant may be offered a plea bargain to negotiate a murder sentence.
-Also, evidence of wrong arrests and/or improper charges becomes plain enough to warrant the dismissal of the charges against the arrested individual.
+Also, evidence of wrong arrests and/or improper charges becomes so clear as to warrant the dismissal of the charges against the arrested individual.
 For this reason, many cases do not proceed to a full trial in the state.

 When Does A Criminal Defendant Have The Right To A Trial?

-According to federal laws, all criminal defendants may request a public trial to promote fairness in the hearing and transparency of legal processes to the public.
+According to federal laws, all criminal defendants have the right to request a public trial, which promotes fairness in the hearing and transparency of the legal process to the public.
 Colorado state laws are subject to federal statutes.
-Be it a bench or a jury trial, it typically proceeds six months from the date the defendant is notified of charges.
+Whether it is a bench or a jury trial, it typically proceeds six months from the date the defendant is notified of the charges.
 It applies to County and District Courts.
 Municipal Courts in Colorado adopt a three-month pretrial window period.
-Unless there is reasonable cause for extension or the defendant files a plea for more time, violating this status may lead to a prejudiced dismissal of charges.
+Unless there is reasonable cause for an extension or the defendant files a plea for more time, violating this status may result in a prejudiced dismissal of charges.

 What Are The Stages Of A Criminal Trial In Colorado?